Phathana Phommathep

-Phathana Phommathep is a Laotian footballer who plays as a midfielder for Ezra F.C. and the Laos national football team.
+Phathana Phommathep is a Laotian footballer who plays as a winger or a forward for Ezra F.C. and the Laos national football team.
 Besides Laos, he has played in Thailand.

 Early life

 Born in a small village called Oudomvilay located in Savannakhet Province, he started playing football at an early age as his uncle was a coach of the local side.
 Aged eight, Phathana joined his first team and made his way to the incipient Korean-backed Ezra F.C.
-During his time here, he attracted the interest from Lanexang United who saw him as a footballer they could build their squad around.
+During his time here, he attracted the interest from Lanexang United, who saw him as a footballer they could build their squad around.

 Career

 Club

 Making one appearance in the Mekong Cup against Buriram United of Thailand in 2016, his club viewed him as a regular starter in the 2017 season and his coach Leonardo Vitorino praised him as 'the most talented player he had seen in Lao football'.
 However, his progress as a player would be hampered by the disbandment of his club Lanexang United.
 In June 2017, he signed for Kalasin F.C. of Thailand.
 In 2017, he signed for Chonburi.